 Adverse Childhood Experiences (ACEs) can negatively impact a person’s development.
 These traumatic incidents may carry over into your adult reality.
-The ramifications of ACEs manifest themselves in numerous ways, from depressive episodes to heart disease to substance use issues as well as relationship problems.
+The ramifications of ACEs manifest themselves in numerous ways, including such diverse effects as depression, heart disease, difficulties in relationships, and substance use disorders.

 A majority of Americans have encountered at least one ACE.
 According to an extensive survey across 25 states, 61% of adults can identify one or more experiences that qualify as an ACE.
 Approximately one out of every six Americans indicated that they count 4+ ACEs as part of their formative childhood memories.

 What Does My ACE Score Mean?

 Never let anyone else define you: not even your younger self.
 There are no limitations to what you can accomplish if you confront your lingering childhood issues with honesty and diligence.
 The more ACEs you have in your past, the more work you have to do to overcome them, but with help, all things are possible.